Written May 12, 2013

 George MacDonald, Diary for an Old Soul

-The words catch my attention, and I am unsure what they mean for me – what they have to do with this intense season of caregiving in which I so unexpectedly find myself.
+Those words, “Come, Lord, come any way, come now” catch my attention, and I am unsure what they mean for me – what they have to do with this intense season of care-giving in which I so unexpectedly find myself.
 I only sense I am to pay attention.

-And so I tangle* and as I do, the words work their way into my heart – still not sure of what they mean for me.
+I pick up my pen, a sketch pad and “tangle”.
+As I do, the words work their way into my heart, although I sill am not sure what they mean for me, for this time..

-The next morning as I am putting on my dad’s shoes, I hear the words “In as much as you do it to the least of these, you are doing it unto me.”
+The next morning as I am putting on my dad’s shoes for him, the ones until a month ago, he could put on himself, I hear the words of Jesus “In as much as you do it to the least of these, you are doing it unto me.”

-God has come to me in my dad.
+Jesus has come to me in my Dad’s shoeless feet.

-(Note: In this post you find a “ZIA” – Zentangle Inspired Art - Zentangle© is an easy-to-learn, relaxing, and fun way to create beautiful images by drawing structured patterns.
-I use this method as I ponder a scripture or a thought that God seems to be showing me.
-Good friend Kathryn McCauley told me about it and I have since taken a beginner’s class.
-Yes, there is such a thing – a Certified Zentangle Instructor – CZI.)
+(Note: In this post you find a Zentangle Inspired Art Piece.
+Zentangle© is an easy-to-learn, relaxing, and fun way to create images by drawing structured patterns.
+I use this method sometimes as I ponder a scripture or a thought that God seems to be showing me.)